Diane Morrisey Says ‘You Got This’ With Easy Recipes For Connection, Not Perfection

 If you could have dinner with anyone, living or past, who would they be, and what would you cook for them?

-My Grandmother, Lucrezia LaGravinese Montelli who immigrated from Italy and was the most natural authentic cook I knew.
+My grandmother, Lucrezia LaGravinese Montelli, who immigrated from Italy and was the most natural authentic cook I knew.
 She lived with us and passed away when she was 96.
 I would make some of her specialties so that she could see how much I paid attention and how much she influenced me.
 Homemade Cavatelli, Braciole, Focaccia.
-I’d put out a big platter of fruits and nuts and then after dinner offer her a choice of ‘Black’ or ‘Brown’ coffee, just the way she used to offer us and I would end the meal with her famous Ice Box Cake and a platter of her Italian cookies.
-What a beautiful thought that is.

 You have a day all to yourself—outside of cooking a delicious meal or developing a new recipe, how would you spend it?

-Easy, with my Mother.
-Mom is 93 and is in the late stages of Dementia.
+Easy, with my mother.
+Mom is 93 and is in the late stages of dementia.
 She hasn’t known who any of us are for many years but despite that, she is still the one that I want to spend all my time with.
 She is an absolute joy and I am very mindful that my time with her is limited.

 When you look at the decades ahead, what would “success” look like for you personally?

-All of my children being happy, healthy and in loving relationships with families of their own pursuing their passions and staying close to God.
+All of my children being happy, healthy, and in loving relationships with families of their own pursuing their passions and staying close to God.

-The Movement Living 5
+Diane Answers The Movement Living 5

 1. In a few words, what does wellness mean to you?

-Being Spiritually, physically, emotionally and mentally strong and healthy.
+Being spiritually, physically, emotionally, and mentally strong and healthy.

 2. What is a daily habit you swear by to feel your best?